At a glance

 Conservators have moved the thylacine to a new tank which protects the specimen from vibration and helps to ensure the long-term survival of this carcass.

-The National Museum's collection also includes a thylacine skeleton and skull, currently on display in the Old New Land gallery.
+The National Museum holds a number of thylacine specimens, many of which are currently on display in the Old New Land gallery.

 This is an edited version of an essay by conservator Patrya Kay, which first appeared in the Captivating and Curious publication.